verivital/behaverify/REPRODUCIBILITY/2024_ANSR/README.md

 3. Running Tests using Docker -> this section will explain how to run the tests using Docker.
 4. Running Tests Locally (verbose) -> this section will explain how to run tests locally.
 It also explains why each step of the installation is necessary.
 5. Running Tests Locally (concise) -> this section will explain how to run tests locally.
 It does not provide explanations.
-6. MoVe4BT Information -> this section will provide information about MoVe4BT.
-Unfortunately, we were not able to find a way to use it from the command-line.
-7. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
+6. Interpreting and Comparing Results -> this section will explain how to interpret the generated results and what they correspond to in the paper.
-8. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.
+7. Potential Errors and Workarounds -> this section will explain how to deal with some of the potential errors encountered.
-9. Directory Explained -> this section will provide detailed information about everything in this directory.
+8. Directory Explained -> this section will provide detailed information about everything in this directory.

 Finally, note that this is a .md file, and as such, we escape various characters.
 If you are reading this using a text editor, please make sure to keep this in mind.

 # Prerequisites and Information

 1. docker with the ability to run commands as a regular user (see https://docs.docker.com/engine/install/linux-postinstall/ ).
 Additionally, we will be using Ubuntu 23.10 inside docker.
 Some users appear to have issues with running commands like update or upgrade in docker when using Ubuntu; we do not have a workaround for this.
-2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz ).
+2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.1.0-linux64.tar.xz ).
 You only need to download nuXmv.
 There should be no installation.
-Please ensure you download the Linux 64-bit x86 version 2.0.0 (October 14, 2019).
-The executable will be located in **nuXmv-2.0.0-linux64/nuXmv-2.0.0-Linux/bin/nuXmv**.
+Please ensure you download the Linux 64-bit x86 version 2.1.0.
+The executable will be located in **nuXmv-2.1.0-linux64/nuXmv-2.1.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.
 Note that we are **ONLY** interested in the binary; you do not need the other files or the folder structure, so long as you have the binary.
 3. If you choose to use Docker, we assume you have access to Python3.
 If you choose to run locally, we assume you are able to run bash scripts.
 These have **only been tested on Ubuntu**.
 If you cannot run the scripts, please run the commands present in the bash scripts manually.
 Note that this will require arguments to replaced.
 Specifically, $1 means the first argument provided to the bash script, $2 means the second argument provided to the bash script, etc.

 Note, we require docker py for use with python3 if using docker.
 It can be installed using